 - Thoughtful – caring and considerate

-- Respect – value the person and their values
+- Respectful – value the person and their values

 - Empowerment – letting people do what they need to do